docksal/docksal/docs/docksal-stack.md

 It's a main configuration file for a project that controls it's services settings, so use it to modify settings, that are required for all team members.

-Even if you don't have this file in your project folder fin loads a default one providing a zero-configuration ability.
+Even if you don't have this file in your project folder, fin will load a default one providing a zero-configuration ability.

 For more details on it's role check [loading order](#loading-order) and [customizing project configuration](project-customize.md).